aidan-j-rhoden/4H-Project/README.md

 # 4H-Project
-My submission for the 2023 PALS Recycled Art Competition.

 **Item Entered:** Custom Diffuser Top

 **Description:** Have you been searching for evidence of a more awesome lid for your diffuser?
 Don’t worry, a “smoking gun” has been found.